Quansight-Labs/free-threaded-compatibility/docs/testing.md

 If you are running tests under `pytest-run-parallel`, it will automatically mark tests that use warnings as thread-unsafe when running on Python 3.13 and older or on 3.14 when the interpreter is not configured to use thread-safe warnings.
-Free-threaded Python 3.14 enabled thread-safe warnings by default, but it is not yet the default on the GIL-enabled interpreter.
+Free-threaded Python 3.14 enables thread-safe warnings by default, but this is not yet the default on the GIL-enabled interpreter.

 If you are using another mechanism to execute multithreaded tests, you will need to skip any checks for warnings if the interpreter is not configured for